Yarra’s recycling drop-off centre is now open and operating with a COVID-Safe plan.

-Collected x-rays and film is sent to MD Recovery.
-It is incinerated and all patient and confidential information is destroyed.
+Collected x-rays and film are sent to MD Recovery.
+They are incinerated and all patient and confidential information is destroyed.
 Silver is then recovered from the ash residue.

 How to sort my recycling at the drop off centre

-We have segregated disposal bins at the drop off centre.
+We have segregated disposal bins at the drop-off centre.
 It’s important to sort your recycling correctly, to ensure it will be accepted.
-When everything you drop off is clean, empty and sorted correctly, you minimise contamination and make it easier to recycle materials.
+When everything you drop off is clean, empty and sorted correctly, there is less risk of contamination and it’s easier to recycle the materials.

-Follow the signage at the drop-off centre to ensure you drop off your recycling into the right bins.
+Follow the signage at the recycling drop-off centre to ensure you sort your recycling into the right bins.